 As always with Christmas approaching, there are plenty of events to keep people busy and I would like to give another shout out for the President’s Charity Quiz which was organised for the first time last season and is due to return on Friday 7th December.
 All proceeds from the evening will be split between MacMillan Nurses and Breast Cancer Awareness and I hope that members from all parts of the Club will find the time to support this Major Fundraiser.
 In addition the ever popular Muffits Lunch is scheduled for the 15th and of course the Christmas Lunch on Sunday 23rd.
 Shortly thereafter we will be hosting our Exiles Fixture on Boxing Day, an event which has always been a personal favourite of mine in the Club’s Calendar, a chance to welcome back our youngsters returning from University and old friends who have found other reasons for moving away.

-Finally a gentle reminder to everybody taking part in or spectating this afternoon’s game to please show respect to the match officials, players from both sides and other spectators.
+In conclusion, I would like to offer a gentle reminder to everybody taking part in or spectating this afternoon’s game to please show respect to the match officials, players from both sides and other spectators.
 There is nothing better than a hard fought game of Rugby played out in front of a knowledgeable and friendly crowd and we all have to play our part in ensuring that everybody here this afternoon can go home afterwards having enjoyed some great entertainment, whether a player, flag man, referee, water boy, allickadoo or a member of the paying public.
-We have a duty to all visitors to Sandhill to ensure that their afternoon is not ruined by the actions of one or two individuals and that everybody adheres to the RFU sugested Code of Conduct, so I would ask that everybody makes sure that they behave in a manner befitting our great game.
+We have a duty to all visitors to Sandhill Lane to ensure that their afternoon is not ruined by the actions of one or two individuals and that everybody adheres to the RFU Code of Conduct, so I would ask that everybody makes sure that they behave in a manner befitting our great game.